suse-edge/atip/telco-examples/mgmt-cluster/airgap/README.md

 # Management Cluster in a single-node setup (air-gap scenario)

 This is an example of using Edge Image Builder (EIB) to generate a management cluster iso image for SUSE ATIP in an air-gap scenario.
 The management cluster will contain the following components:
-- SUSE Linux Enterprise Micro 5.5 Kernel (SLE Micro)
+- SUSE Linux Micro 6.0 Kernel (SL Micro 6.0)
 - RKE2
 - CNI plugins (e.g. Multus, Cilium)
 - Rancher Prime